Out-Law Guide 7 min. read

-This Guide sets out the basics of how to discipline fairly for misconduct, but employers should always be careful to comply with their own procedures if they have them.
-Employers should also follow the ACAS Code of Practice on Disciplinary and Grievance Procedures (16-page, 57KB PDF) which Tribunals take into account when assessing the fairness of a dismissal.
+There are some basic issues to consider when disciplining employees fairly for misconduct, but employers should always be careful to comply with their own procedures if they have them.
+Employers should also follow the ACAS Code of Practice on Disciplinary and Grievance Procedures (16-page, 57KB PDF) which Employment Tribunals take into account when assessing the fairness of a dismissal.
 Failure to do so could result in any compensation awarded in a subsequent claim brought by the employee being increased by up to 25%.

 An employer should follow a proper disciplinary process if it believes that an employee may be guilty of misconduct.
 As far as possible, the aim of the disciplinary procedure should be to improve conduct, rather than simply to punish wrongdoing.
 Sometimes it will be clear that an allegation of misconduct is being made.
 For example, if an employer believes an employee has been emailing trade secrets to a competitor, this is an allegation of misconduct and any action taken should be in line with proper disciplinary procedures.